RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 This package shall be prepared in accordance with the [*FPKI Compliance Audit Requirements*] (http://www.idmanagement.gov/fpkipa/documents/FPKI%20Compliance%20Audit%20Requirements.doc) document and includes an assertion from the SSP PMA that all PKI components have been audited - including any components that may be separately managed and operated.
 The report shall identify the versions of this CP and CPS used in the assessment.
-Additionally, where necessary, the results shall be communicated as set forth in Section 8.5 above.
+Additionally, where necessary, the results shall be communicated as set forth in section 8.5 above.

 #  Other Business and Legal Matters